-Under the Enforcement Terms, Servicer has a right to cure Potential Violations.
-13 Each cure is accomplished through Servicer's development of a CAP for each Potential Violation, which I must approve, and subsequent completion of the corrective actions set out in the CAP.
+1. Right to Cure and Remediation.
+Under the Enforcement Terms, Servicer has a right to cure Potential Violations.22 Each cure is accomplished through Servicer's development of a CAP for each Potential Violation and subsequent completion of the corrective actions set out in the CAP.
 Also, Servicer is required to remediate any material harm to particular borrowers identified through the IRG's work in the Test Period in which the Metric failed.
-If the Potential Violation so far exceeds the Threshold Error Rate for the Metric that the error is deemed by me to be widespread, Servicer, under my supervision, is required to identify other borrowers who may have been harmed by such noncompliance and remediate all such harm to the extent that the harm has not otherwise been remediated.
-14 For any Potential Violation that is deemed widespread, the time period for which Servicer is required to identify any additional borrowers who may have been harmed extends from the time that Servicer implemented the Servicing Standards associated with the failed Metric through the CAP completion date.
+If the Potential Violation so far exceeds the Threshold Error Rate for the Metric that the error is deemed by me to be widespread, Servicer, under my supervision, is required to identify other borrowers who may have been harmed by such noncompliance and remediate all such harm to the extent that the harm has not otherwise been remediated.23 For Potential Violations deemed widespread, the time period for which Servicer is required to identify any additional borrowers who may have been harmed extends from the time that Servicer implemented the Servicing Standards associated with the failed Metric through the CAP completion date.